Distinctive building for Bern

 Jury’s reasoning

 • The expansion of the Kunstmuseum is based on a distinctive new building that complements the row of prestigious public buildings on the northern slope of the Aare River.
-The building makes full use of the height cited as possible in the feasibility study, forms a moderate high point similar to that of the City Theatre’s fly tower, and fits in well with the city skyline.
+The building makes full use of the maximum possible height cited in the feasibility study, forms a moderate high point similar to that of the City Theatre’s fly tower, and fits in well with the city skyline.
 The free-standing new building forms a distinctive counterpart to the neoclassical Stettler Building, which is given significantly more space and regains its architectural independence.

 • The new building will be set back from Hodlerstrasse, creating a spacious forecourt which will invite people to visit the museum and make it possible to use the space in new ways.
 This creates clear added value for both the city and the museum.
 The new museum square will serve as a meeting point and place for art in public spaces.
 The ground-level bistro in the Hodlerstrasse 6 building will become a lively part of the square.

 • A terraced courtyard garden will link the new building with the bistro and draw more attention to the city walls.
-A wide outdoor staircase between the Stettler Building and the new building will lead down to the new Aare terrace, a public space that can be used for art education, among other things.
+A wide outdoor staircase between the Stettler Building and the new building will lead down to the new Aare terrace, a public space that can be used for picnics and art education, among other things.

 • The clarity of the urban design continues indoors.
-The main entrance to the Kunstmuseum in the new building opens into a spacious foyer visible from outside that can be accessed regardless of whether one is visiting the museum and where various activities can take place.
+The new building’s main entrance to the Kunstmuseum opens into a spacious foyer visible from outside that can be accessed regardless of whether one is visiting the museum and where various activities can take place.
 From here, the stairs and elevators lead clearly through the entire building.
 A trip to the museum becomes a “two-part” visit and therefore double the experience: firstly, guests can explore the new building with its three stand-alone exhibition rooms located one above the other.
 Secondly, the new building features a passage to the Stettler Building, providing an insight into the character of a 19th century art museum.
 A spacious exhibition area under the museum square connects the new building with the Stettler Building and leads into a room twice the height with unexpected light and views.

-About the jury & jury’s report
+To the jury and jury’s report

 Thomas Hasler

 “The winning project stands out thanks to its urban character in the UNESCO perimeter and its modern, self-assured architectural language.
-The jury was won over by the distinct nature of the new building as a solitary structure that leaves the Stettler Building entirely separate, and the inclusion of the property at Hodlerstrasse 6 in the ensemble.
+The jury was won over by the distinct nature of the new building as a solitary structure that leaves the Stettler Building entirely separate, and the inclusion of the building at Hodlerstrasse 6 in the ensemble.
 With the creation of a square on Hodlerstrasse and the opening up of the slope of the Aare River, the project creates clear added value for the city and gives Kunstmuseum Bern an attractive, inviting address.”

 Thomas Hasler, President of the Jury